natgoodman/blog/README.md

 Blog Posts (see [Working Papers](#working-papers) below)
 --------------------------------------------------------

+-   [COVID-19 Counts in Washington State and Select Other Locations](https://natgoodman.github.io/covid/updat.stable.html) <br/> by Nat, November 16, 2020<br/> *Counts of cases and deaths are key metrics of COVID-19 prevalence and burden, and are the basis for model-based estimates and predictions of these statistics.
+The blog post presents graphs showing these metrics over time in Washington state and a few other USA locations of interest to me.
+I hope to update the graphs weekly.*

 -   [Ladies And Gentlemen, I Introduce To You, “Plausibility Limits”](https://natgoodman.github.io/misig/confi.stable.html) <br/> by Nat, December 1, 2019, with editorial assistance by Bob Reed (thanks!)<br/> kindly posted by Bob Reed on [The Replication Network](https://replicationnetwork.com/2019/12/02/goodman-ladies-and-gentlemen-i-introduce-to-you-plausibility-limits/)<br/> *Confidence intervals get top billing as the alternative to significance.
 But beware: confidence intervals rely on the same math as significance and share the same shortcominings.
 Confidence intervals don't tell where the true effect lies even probabilistically.
 What they do is delimit a range of true effects that are broadly consistent with the observed effect.*